8go/matrix-commander/README.md

                         option.
 If no user is specified get the presence of itself.
 Send, listen and verify operations are allowed when getting presence(s).
+  --upload UPLOAD       Upload a file to the content repository.
+The file will
+                        be given a Matrix URI and stored on the server.
+                        --upload allows the optional argument --plain to skip encryption for upload.
+  --download DOWNLOAD   Download a file from the content repository.
+You must
+                        provide a Matrix URI (MXC) which is a string like this 'mxc://example.com/SomeStrangeUriKey'.
+If found it
+                        will be downloaded, decrypted, and stored in a file.
+                        If a filename is specified with --file-name the download will be saved with that filename.
+If --file- name is not specified the original filename from the upload will be used.
+If neither specified nor available on server, then the file name of last resort 'download.blob' will be used.
+By default, the upload was encrypted so a decryption dictionary must be provided to decrypt the data.
+Specify the decryption with --key-dict.
+If --key-dict is not set, not decryption is attempted; and the data might be stored in encrypted fashion, or might be plain-text if the --upload skipped encryption with --plain.
+  --joined-rooms        Print the list of joined rooms.
+All rooms that you are
+                        a member of will be printed, one room per line.
+  --joined-members JOINED_MEMBERS [JOINED_MEMBERS ...]
+                        Print the list of joined members for one or multiple rooms.
+If you want to print the joined members of all rooms that you are member of, then use the special character '*'.
+  --whoami              Print the user id used by matrix-commander (itself).
+                        One can get this information also by looking at the credentials file.
   --no-ssl              Skip SSL verification.
 By default (if this option is
                         not used) the SSL certificate is validated for the connection.
 But, if this option is used, then the SSL